 Why I quit being a nutritional therapist

 Having to give up working as a nutritional therapist felt like a huge failure.
-Now, I try to see it as a gift.
+I’ve finally made peace with it and now see it as a gift.

 I spent 25 years working in design and branding before qualifying as a nutritional therapist in 2017.
 It was thrilling to change careers so I could help others in a meaningful way (supporting health!) instead of a superficial way (designing logos!).
 Long Covid, two major surgeries, and a colostomy bag later, I've had to come to terms with giving up nutritional therapy and falling back on my old career.

 Having built my design career working for big names in Rome, New York City and London, I went freelance to look after two very demanding 'clients' I made with my own body in 2004 and 2006.
 These children were miracles to me — I'd been diagnosed with infertility 'so severe' that I didn't even qualify for IVF.
-I'll write about that saga another time, but yes, supporting my body naturally certainly helped.
+I'll write about that saga another time, but spoiler alert: supporting my body naturally certainly helped and is probably when I first fell in love with the power of nutritional therapy.

 My youngest became severely ill with PANDAS in 2013, and the lack of medical support made me anxious and angry.
 I retrained in nutritional therapy to understand how I could help support her health, especially as she was on constant prophylactic antibiotics that I knew were destroying her long-term gut health.
-I qualified in 2017, and in the meantime found Stella Chadwick at Brainstorm Health, who helped us navigate treating PANDAS.
-Stella’s level of knowledge was mind-blowing, and although I was often overwhelmed by the volume of lab tests, diet plans, and supplements, I was determined and just kept ploughing through.
+I qualified in 2017, and in the meantime found Stella Chadwick at Brainstorm Health, who helped us navigate our PANDAS journey.
+Stella’s level of knowledge was mind-blowing, and I am so grateful for all the lab tests, diet plans, and supplements that helped my daughter’s health.

 Happily, the worst of my daughter's symptoms resolved by 2019 and she was discharged from Great Ormond Street with 'the healthiest blood test results' the consultant had ever seen (his exact words).
 Thank you, nutritional therapy!